onordbo/creative-cards/README.md

 # Creative Muscle Cards
 ### A Hyper Island student project
 This is the source code for the digital version of a small game I built with my team, during the first weeks at Hyper Island.
-Check out the demo here.
-[Creative Muscle Cards - DEMO](http://outsidethebox.oyvind.co)
+[Check it out here!](http://outsidethebox.oyvind.co)

 # Project